Animal Control

 Firestone has a limit on the number of animals allowed per household, which is:

-• Any combination of dogs and cats over the age of four months of age,not to exceed four total.
+• Any combination of dogs and cats over four months of age, not to exceed four in total.

-• There is not a limit for pocket pets or reptiles.
+• There is no limit for pocket pets or reptiles.

-• Livestock, sheep, goats, hogs, rabbits, ducks, geese, other foul, roosters or wildlife kept as pets are not permitted.
+• Livestock, sheep, goats, hogs, rabbits, ducks, geese, other fowl, roosters, or wildlife kept as pets are not permitted.

 Backyard Chicken Hen

-A permit is required before one can legally own and keep chicken hens within the Town limits and is available through the Code Enforcement.
-No more than 4 chicken hens are permitted per single family residence and must be kept within an enclosed coop.
-Roosters are not allowed
+A permit is required before one can legally own and keep chicken hens within the Town limits.
+An application can be completed online.
+No more than four chicken hens are permitted per single-family residence and must be kept within an enclosed coop.
+Roosters are not allowed.

-Please Note: Many homeowner association bylaws do not allow chickens or poultry of any kind.
+Please Note: Many homeowner association bylaws prohibit chickens or poultry of any kind.
 Applicants should check their HOA bylaws to confirm that chicken hens are permitted prior to filling out a Town application.

 Barking Dog Disturbance

-Animal control will investigate barking dog disturbance complaints.
+Animal control will investigate complaints about barking dogs.
 The dog must be barking in a constant, excessive, continuous, persistent, habitual manner to be considered a nuisance.